What is the National Space Grant Program?

 The vision and mission of the Michigan Space Grant Consortium are to foster awareness of, education in, and research on space-related science and technology in Michigan.
 Its mission is to create, develop, and promote programs that support its vision and reflect NASA strategic interests, and encourage cooperation between academia, industry, state and local government in space-related science and technology in Michigan.

 MSGC Affiliate Institutions and Representatives

 Professor Alec Gallimore is the director of the Michigan Space Grant Consortium.
-Affiliate institutions and representatives are as follows: Professor Jason Smolinski (Calvin College), Professor James Sheerin (Eastern Michigan University), Professor Bopaiah Biddanda (Grand Valley State University), Professor Peter Gonthier (Hope College), Professor Michael A. Velbel (Michigan State University), Ms. Lorelle Meadows (Michigan Technological University), Professor Laila Guessous (Oakland University), Professor Garry Johns (Saginaw Valley State University), Professor Darin Ellis (Wayne State University), Professor Massood Z. Atashbar (Western Michigan University).
+Affiliate institutions and representatives are as follows: Professor Jason Smolinski (Calvin College), Professor James Sheerin (Eastern Michigan University), Professor Bopaiah Biddanda (Grand Valley State University), Professor Peter Gonthier (Hope College), Professor Michael A. Velbel (Michigan State University), Dr. Lorelle Meadows (Michigan Technological University), Professor Laila Guessous (Oakland University), Professor Garry Johns (Saginaw Valley State University), Professor Jeffrey Potoff (Wayne State University), Professor Massood Z. Atashbar (Western Michigan University).
 MSGC Advisory Board members are as follows: Dr. Cinda-Sue Davis (University of Michigan) and Mr. Michael Madison (Ann Arbor Public Schools).